MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 ### Making Games Without SRAM or Battery (SJ1 and SJ4)

 Solder bridge SJ1 and SJ4 if your game does not use any SRAM or battery.
+I don't believe there were ever any MBC3 games made *without* SRAM, but if you wanted to... remove it for some reason, you can.

 ### MBC3 Type Select (SJ3)